svlada/springboot-security-jwt/etc/blog.md

 2. Access token can contain outdated authorization claims (e.g when some of the user privileges are revoked)
 3. Access tokens can grow in size in case of increased number of claims
 4. File download API can be tricky to implement
+5. True statelessness and revocation are mutually exclusive

 In this article we'll investigate how JWT's can used for token based authentication.